messiasGeovani/angular-jeton/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Production Deploy.

+Run `git push heroku master` for a production deploy.
+You can access the production app on `https://boiling-woodland-19341.herokuapp.com/`.
+Ps: You must be logged in to the heroku platform to deploy.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).